Planning a trip to Havasu Falls

 One can take the helicopter from the Hualapai Hilltop, located in the main parking area.

-The helicopter works on a first come, first served basis.
-They begin at 10:00 AM and lines will usually begin to form.
-There is no guarantee that you will get on the helicopter once you reach the Hualapai Hilltop, possibility losing all the time waited.
+The helicopter works on a first-come, first-served basis.
+Rides begin at 10:00 AM, and lines will usually start to form.
+There is no guarantee that you will get on the helicopter once you reach the Hualapai Hilltop, and there is a possibility of losing all the time waited.

-If you do get a helicopter ride, the ride will take you into Supai.
-From Supai it is still a two-mile hike to the Havasu Falls.
+The ride will take you into Supai if you get a helicopter ride.
+From Supai, it is still a two-mile hike to Havasu Falls.

 As with getting a helicopter into Supai, the helicopter coming out of Supai is not a guarantee.
-This can leave you stuck in Supai with limited lodging if you are unable to stay at the campground.
+If you can’t get on the helicopter, it can leave you stuck in Supai with limited lodging if you cannot stay at the campground.

-On our visit we ran into a couple that had stayed at least two days waiting to get a helicopter out of Supai.
-They chose not to hike out as they were an elderly couple and did not want to handle the hard trek out.
-However, they were stuck staying at the only lodging in Supai while they had to try every day to get a ride out.
+On our visit, we ran into a couple that had stayed at least two days waiting to get a helicopter out of Supai.
+They chose not to hike out as they were an elderly couple and did not want to handle the challenging trek out.
+However, they were stuck staying at the only lodging in Supai while trying every day to get a ride out.